-Collaborating with Chief Sustainability Officer Mike Piehler, Department of Environmental Affairs Co-Directors Ella Feathers and Jacob Crawford hosted the University's first Energy Transition Town Hall.
+Collaborating with Chief Sustainability Officer Mike Piehler, Department of Environmental Affairs Co-Directors Ella Feathers and Jacob Crawford https://example.com/hosted-the-University's first Energy Transition Town Hall.
 Held in January 2023, the event focused on the University's Climate Action Plan, renewable energy, the future of the cogeneration plant and more.